fuzzyers/Web1-2022-Jackson/README.md

 # Web1-2022-Jackson
 ## Kokako Assesment Website
+### This Website Design has Been Tested On
+- Google
+- FireFox
+- Edge
+- Opera GX (Slight Diffrence)

 This project has been undertaken using pure Html, Css and Javascript as learning experience and a first steps into webdevelopment.
 > It has been designed from the New Zealand Coffee distributer Kokakos Website https://www.kokako.co.nz/